appbaseio/Docs/content/docs/pipelines/how-to/add-external-search-results.md

 - id: google knowledge graph
   scriptRef: "knowledgeGraph.js"
   async: true
+  needs:
+    - extract user passed query
 ```

+> NOTE that we are using the `extract user passed query` step as a needed step since we want the user query to be set in the envs.query field before this step is executed.

 In the above stage, we are refering to a JavaScript file `knowledgeGraph.js`.
 We will need to define this file with some JavaScript code.
 When this stage will be executed, this file will be invoked.